- Oops!Something went wrong.Please try again later.

 Weight: 26 grams | Rx option: Yes | Best fit for: Small to medium faces

 If Rudy Project’s Propulse looks familiar, that might be because you’ve seen this pair on the faces of pros like Aliphine Tuliamuk, Jared Ward, and Gwen Jorgensen.
 And it’s no wonder why.
-After thorough testing, the Propulse wins our Editors’ Choice award because we’ve used it on trail, road, and track and in direct sun and low light, and it’s excelled at all of it.
+After thorough testing, the Propulse gets our vote because we’ve used it on trail, road, and track and in direct sun and low light, and it’s excelled at all of it.
 Our clear-to-red photochromic lenses were ideal for golden-hour runs, blocking glare as the sun set and still letting in some light after dark.
-And the soft, easily adjustable nose piece and grippy temple arms kept the frames securely situated without creating pressure points.
-Wrap-around lenses also provide plenty of coverage for trail running, but they aren’t as close to the cheek as many oversized shades—that helps them ventilate better and not feel as hot, another plus for muggy runs under thick tree cover.
+And the soft, easily adjustable nosepiece and grippy temple arms kept the frames securely situated without creating pressure points.
+Wraparound lenses also provide plenty of coverage for trail running, but they aren’t as close to the cheek as many oversize shades—that helps them ventilate better and not feel as hot, another plus for muggy runs under thick tree cover.
 Our sole complaint?
 The Propulse doesn’t come with the robust hard case that Rudy usually includes.

 Similar Style on a Budget: Tifosi Vero ($70)

-Similar Style on a Budget: Tifosi Alliant ($50)
+Similar Style on a Budget: Tifosi Shwae ($35)

 —BEST COLOR-ENHANCING LENSES—